-Holocene Fluvial Geomorphology (2)
+GEOG 3024 Holocene Fluvial Geomorphology (F)

 This course deals with the characteristics and formation of alluvial landscapes and floodplains during the Holocene in the context of environmental change and with particular reference to the recently glaciated valleys in upland areas of Ireland and Britain.
-Its is based largely on field teaching classes.
-Students must attend 3021 (Geomorphology).
+It is based largely on field teaching classes.
+Various pre-requisites apply, contact the department for details.

-Ice Age Ireland: Field Studies in Glacial Geology (2)
+GEOG 3025 Ice Age Ireland: Field Studies in Glacial Geology (F)

-The course is intended to complement GEOG 3021.
+This course is intended to complement GEOG 3056.
 The course will be oriented mainly towards fieldwork and will introduce students to both field techniques in glacial geology and to sites of special interest in the field of Irish Quaternary research.
 Students must obtain a minimum qualifying standard in relevant second year courses to participate in this course.

-GEOG 3026 Geomorphological Techniques (2)
+GEOG 3026 Geomorphological Techniques (FL)

-This course builds on GEOG 2008 and GEOG 3009 to enhance skills in Geomorphological mapping, in the environmental interpretation of sediments and in absolute dating.
-Students should have completed either GEOG 2008 or GEOG 3009 and be studying at least one of GEOG 3021, GEOG 3024, or GEOG 3025.
+This course builds on GEOG 2008 to enhance skills in Geomorphological mapping, in the environmental interpretation of sediments and in absolute dating.
+Various pre-requisites apply, contact the department for details.

-GEOG 3034 The Geography of Social Problems and Contemporary Issues (2)

-This course presents a geographical approach to the study of social problems.
+GEOG 3034 The Geography of Social Problems and Contemporary Issues This course presents a geographical approach to the study of social problems.
 The main concern will be with the contemporary "western" city although it may be useful to venture beyond this empirical frame.
 Topics covered are likely to include the following (i) problems associated with the built environment; (ii) elements of environmental stress; (iii) deprivation; (iv) deviance; (v) minorities; (vi) social "malaise" and social "well being".

-GEOG 3035 Social Geography and Human Territoriality (2)
+GEOG 3035 Social Geography and Human Territoriality

 The social, cultural and political organisation of and behaviour within and between spatially defined units is examined on a wide variety of geographical and temporal scales.
-Ideas drawn from ethology and sociometrics provide theoretical underpinnings.
+Ideas drawn from ethnology and sociometrics provide theoretical underpinnings.